Drugs and the law

 Your rights on arrest

 Rather than re-invent the wheel, the text is based on the outstanding “Bust Card: Your Rights on Arrest” by Release—in continuous publication since the early 1970s.
 Text used with their kind permission.
-Also, the LGBT Advisory Group which was instrumental in the Metropolitan Police issuing July 2018 guidance on chemsex and what they do if they are called.

 “Bust Card: Your Rights on Arrest” is also an A7 pocket-sized booklet.
 If you would like a free copy email us here.